benhutchins/dyngoose/docs/Attributes.md

 #### Dyngoose.Attribute.List

-The `List` attribute supports relies on AWS's marshall utility, to convert any JavaScript object into a DynamoDB attribute.
+The `List` attribute supports relies on AWS' marshall utility, to convert any JavaScript object into a DynamoDB attribute.

 ```